yyc12345/bmmo-protocol-compiler/docs/BpFile.md

 #### Declaration

-The declaration of enum in bp file is very similar than C++ enum syntax. `ENUM_NAME` is your preferred identifier.
+The declaration of enum in bp file is very similar than C++ enum syntax. `ENUM_NAME` is your preferred identifier. `BASIC_TYPE` indicates the underlying type of this enum and decides the size of this enum.
 Write your enum entries in bracket with comma to split them.
 You also can specific value for some enum entry just like C language.
 It will perform the same behavior with C language.

 #### Basic Types Limit